MobileRobotics-Ulaval/GamepadControl/README.md

     - *sudo apt-get install joystick*
     - The joystick/gamepad device should be in */dev/input/js0*, check it with the command:
         - *ls /dev/input*
-    - You can check the gamepad buttons' mapping*jstest --event /dev/input/js0*
+    - You can check the gamepad button mapping using this command (press a button and the ID will be output):
+        - *jstest --event /dev/input/js0*
 2. Clone the code on your computer (let's use the home folder again)
     - *sudo apt-get install git-core*
     - *cd ~/*